tudelft3d/Random3Dcity/README.md

 + [Numpy](http://docs.scipy.org/doc/numpy/user/install.html) (likely already on your system)
 + [lxml](http://lxml.de)

+If not on your system please install them.

 ### OS and Python version

+Both Python 2 and Python 3 are supported.

-The software has been developed on Mac OSX in Python 2.7, and has not been tested with other configurations.
-Hence, it is possible that some of the functions will not work on Windows and on Python 3.
+The software has been developed and tested on Mac OSX, and has not been tested with other configurations.
+Hence, it is possible that some of the functions will not work on Windows.

 ## Features and technical details